-- (4) Powers and duties may be assigned and delegated to the head of a government component as provided for in Parts A and B of Schedule 2. - (5) An executive authority must, after consultation with the Minister, for a government component issue a directive that- - (a) must list- - (i) the relevant provisions of legislation that confer powers, and impose duties, on the head of the component other than those conferred or imposed on a category or all heads of institution; and - (ii) the reference to each notice in terms of which powers and duties are assigned to the head of the component as provided for in Part A of Schedule 2; - (b) may list powers and duties delegated to the head of the component as provided for in Part B of Schedule 2; - (c) must, subject to any legislation, determine the head's reporting requirements to the head of the principal institution to ensure effective oversight by the executive authority of the component over policy implementation, performance, integrated planning, budgeting and service delivery; - (d) may include any administrative matter relating to the component, including the sharing of internal services with the principal institution; - (e) may establish an advisory board without executive functions for the component and determine the board's composition, appointment procedure and remuneration and all matters required for its effective and efficient functioning; and - (f) may include any other matter necessary for the effective and efficient functioning of the component.
+- (4) Powers and duties may be assigned and delegated to the head of a government component as provided for in Parts A and B of Schedule 2. - (5) For each government component, the relevant executive authority must, after consultation with the Minister, issue a directive that- - (a) must list- - (i) the relevant provisions of legislation that confer powers and impose 10 duties on the head of the government component other than those conferred or imposed on a category or all heads of institutions; and

+- (ii) the reference to each notice in terms of which powers and duties are assigned to the head of the government component as provided for in Part A of Schedule 2: - (b) may list powers and duties delegated to the head of the government component as provided for in Part B of Schedule 2; - (c) must, subject to any legislation, determine the head's reporting requirements to the head of the principal institution to ensure effective oversight by the executive authority of the government component over policy implementation, performance, integrated planning, budgeting and service delivery; - (d) may include any administrative matter relating to the government component, including the sharing of internal services with the principal institution; - (e) may establish an advisory board without executive functions for the government component and determine the board's composition, appointment 25 procedure and remuneration and all matters required for its effective and efficient functioning; and - (f) may include any other matter necessary for the effective and efficient functioning of the government component. - (6) (a) Subject to paragraph (b), for purposes of the Municipal Finance Management 30 Act, 2003 (Act No. 56 of 2003), a municipal government component must comply with the Municipal Finance Management Act as if it is a municipality. - (b) For purposes of ensuring the appropriate management of financial affairs of municipal government components, regulations may be made under section 168 of Municipal Finance Management Act to provide for- - (i) arrangements for municipal government components different to those applicable to municipalities; and - (ii) the functions of the principal institutions in relations to such components.